CelliesProjects/html5_audioplayer/README.md

 # html5_audioplayer
-A simple html5 audio player.
+A simple single file html5 audio player.

 ### You will need:
 - A working webserver with PHP enabled.